svetoslavjonev/flavorfiesta/README.md

 # flavor fiesta
-- flavour fiesta is a Django-based platform designed to connect culinary enthusiasts with a variety of culinary events.
+- flavour fiesta is a Django-based platform designed to connect culinary enthusiasts with a variety of events.

 ## Powered By
 - Python